davistdaniel/EPRpy/_sources/installation.rst.txt

 Install from a pre-built distribution
 ----------------------------------------------

 Use python's package manager *pip*.
-Execute the following in a terminal.
+Execute the following in a terminal (or command prompt) :

 .. code-block:: bash